unbornchikken/NOOOCL/README.md

 2D and 3D images are also supported in NOOOCL.
 There is a unit test that shows how you can do OpenCL accelerated image grayscale conversion in NOOOCL, please take a look at it there: [NOOOCL/tests/imageTests.js](https://github.com/unbornchikken/NOOOCL/blob/beta-dev/tests/imageTests.js).

-Fist, you should open the image and access to its raw RGBA data in a Node.js buffer.
-Any appropriate npm module can be used there (I suggest [lwip](https://github.com/EyalAr/lwip)).
+Fist, you should open the image and get access to its raw RGBA data in a Node.js buffer.
+Any appropriate npm module can be used for doing that.
+(I suggest [lwip](https://github.com/EyalAr/lwip)).

 Then you can create and OpenCL image from it: